CHSG Charitable Status

 Glass Door has been providing shelter and support in London since 1999 and celebrated their 20th anniversary on Friday 26 April 2019, which CHSG attended.

-Glass Door’s night shelters opened on Monday 5th November 2018 across four London boroughs (Kensington & Chelsea, Hammersmith & Fulham, Wandsworth and Richmond) to provide emergency shelter and support for up to 130 people a night.
+Glass Door’s night shelters open across four London boroughs (Kensington & Chelsea, Hammersmith & Fulham, Wandsworth and Richmond) to provide emergency shelter and support for up to 130 people a night.
 The following statistics are provided by Glass Door.